Berezin quantization of noncommutative projective varieties: Introduction

 of the first-row algebra $C(\Sb_\G)$ with the Cuntz--Pimsner algebra $\Oi_\GH$ of the subproduct system $\GH_\bullet$, and this isomorphism is equivariant for the natural ergodic actions of $\G$ and its discrete dual group $\hat{\G}$. \end{thm} Denoting by $\Oi_\GH^{(0)}$ the $\Un(1)$-invariant part of $\Oi_\GH$ under the gauge action, we also have

 and it is the $C^*$-algebra $\Oi_\GH^{(0)}$ which will occupy most of the paper.
-We will first realize $\Oi_\GH^{(0)}$ as a ``generalized inductive limit" in the sense of \cite{BlKi1}, \cite{Hawk1}, and then as a generalized projective limit in the spirit of \cite{Hawk1}.
+We will first realize $\Oi_\GH^{(0)}$ as a ``generalized inductive limit" in the sense of \cite{BlKi1}, \cite{Hawk1} (as in the case of a general subproduct system as described before), and then as a generalized projective limit in the spirit of \cite{Hawk1}.
 Then we do the same thing for $C(\G/\K)$ to obtain the desired isomorphism \eqref{desidisom}.

-A Berezin quantization for compact quantum groups with tracial Haar state was first considered in \cite{Sain}.
+The quantization of coadjoint orbits is studied in detail in \cite{Hawk1} and \cite{Rie2}.
+Berezin quantization for quantum homogeneous spaces of compact quantum groups with tracial Haar state was discussed in \cite{Sain}.

 The idea of looking at the $\G$-subproduct system was partially motivated by Woronowicz' reconstruction of a compact matrix quantum group $\G$ from its irreducible representations \cite{Wor3}.
-Since $\GH_\bullet$ only contains a subset of all irreducible representations (in general), we recover not $C(\G)$ but $C(\G/\K)$.
+Since $\GH_\bullet$ only contains a subset of all irreducible representations (in general), we recover not $C(\G)$ but $C(\Sb_\G)$.

 For a classical manifold $M$, with quantization defined by a line bundle $L$ over $M$, elements of $\Oi_\GH^{(k)}$ are continuous sections of the line bundle $L^{\otimes k}$.
 The subspace $\GH_m\subset\Oi_\GH^{(m)}$ consists of the holomorphic sections of the line bundle.
 For $M=G/K$ a homogeneous space, the $\GH_m$'s are irreducible representations of $G$.
 In general, the subspaces $\Oi_\GH^{(k)}$ for $k\in\Z\setminus\{0\}$ are Hilbert modules over $\Oi_\GH^{(0)}$, and for a quantum homogeneous space $\M=\G/\K$ each $\GH_m$ is an irreducible representation of $\G$.
 In this sense, $\Oi_\GH$ is a kind of ``Borel--Weil algebra" for $\G$ (cf. \cite[Thm.
 14.1]{Seg1}).